CMihai99/fyndro/Documentation/README.md

 -   [How-To Guides](#how-to-guides), which help you complete specific tasks in a step-by-step fashion.

--   [Manifestos](#evolution-documents), which include proposals and manifestos for changes.

 -   [Recommended Practices](#recommended-practices), which suggest guidelines for writing code and documentation.

 -   [Reference Guides](#reference-guides), which contain a thorough technical reference for complex topics.